 It makes sense that children are good subjects for stage hypnosis: they’re all kings of daydreaming.

 I still remember in great detail an afternoon-long daydream that involved me firing a machine gun at Japanese Zeroes strafing my grammar school.
 No matter that I lived in inland Massachusetts and the war had been over nearly a decade.
 Needless to say, I shot them all down and was awarded a medal the next morning after we said the Pledge of Allegiance.
 And ditto needless to say, a girl I had a crush on smiled at me.
 She looked exactly like Annette Funicello.
 I asked Känd if he had many kids for hypnosis clients.
 He said no, “because they’re already in a trance!”

 Did Känd feel there was anything contradictory about doing stage shows and practicing hypnosis as a legitimate form of therapy?
 No, the stage show is fun, and it’s a way of advertising his therapeutic side.
 It’s “another line in the water.”

 He meant this pragmatically (it’s a business; it’s how he earns his living), and he believes in the power and the possibilities of hypnosis to help people, to help heal people; and any way he can get the word out, he will.

-How Many Hypnosis Sessions Will it Take?
+How Many Hypnosis Sessions?